 - Aleo Vera Gel or lavender essential oil

 You can keep all these first aid supplies in a box, clear plastic container, or a tote.
-Keeping the diy first aid kit for kids in a container will help you locate the items easily and have them available if you want to grab the kit and bring it to your child.
+Keeping the diy first aid kit in a container will help you locate the items easily and have them available if you want to grab the kit and bring it to your child.
 This list of first aid kit essentials for kids is not all inclusive but it will help you handle the run of the mill ouchies that most kids encounter.
 Remember, if you have any health related questions or concerns, consult a qualified physician.